-If VUM is in use in the environment, ensure that the bypassVumEnabled flag is set to true in vCenter.
-This setting configures the EAM to install the VIBs directly to the ESXi hosts even when the VUM is installed and/or not available.
+If you are using a vSphere version earlier than vSphere 6.0 U3, and vSphere Update Manager is in use in the environment, ensure that the bypassVumEnabled flag is set to true in vCenter.
+This setting configures EAM to install the VIBs directly to the ESXi hosts even when VUM is installed or not available.
 See http://kb.vmware.com/kb/2053782.

 Download and stage the upgrade bundle, validate with md5sum.
 See Download the NSX Upgrade Bundle and Check the MD5.